sgandon/katacoda-scenarios/kubernetes/steps/configmaps.md

 </details>

-2. Once the configmap manifest is created, please update the pod manifest in order to use the configmap as an environment variable.
+2. Once the ConfigMap manifest is created, please update the pod manifest in order to use the ConfigMap as an environment variable.

 <details><summary>solution</summary>
 <p>